alejandroSuch/farmatic2promofarma/README.md

 ## Variables

-`farmatic.stock.factor`: factor to apply to stoc.
+`farmatic.stock.factor`: factor to apply to stock.
 Values should be between 0 and 1 (i.e.: 0.7).
 Default value: 0.
 Decimal values will apply a `ceil`.

 `farmatic2csv.use.price`: add price column to CSV.
 Default value: false